About

 Emily works as a Mental Health Adviser at the University of the Arts London and was nominated by a colleague.
 They said that she is “dedicated, hardworking and very popular with our students” bringing “a great deal of clinical skills and knowledge in the mental health sector”.

-Amy Wilson [De Montfort University]
+Amy Grogan [De Montfort University]

 They wrote that they met Amy when they were an undergraduate student and that "her kindness, guidance, and support has always been exceptional" such that they were able to complete their degree, a Masters and are now undertaking PhD study: